axle07/ArchI/README.md

 - ESP32-CAM board (AI-Thinker model with OV2640 camera)
 - USB-to-TTL converter for programming the ESP32-CAM
-- Raspberry Pi 3 or newer
+- macOS or Linux machine for hosting the .NET Core backend (currently configured for macOS)
+- Node.js for running the React frontend
 - Micro SD card (16GB+ recommended)
-- Power supplies for ESP32-CAM and Raspberry Pi
+- Power supplies for ESP32-CAM and server hardware
 - Development computer with:
   - Visual Studio Code with PlatformIO extension
   - .NET SDK 7.0 or higher